Comprehensive Dystonia Panel

 To confirm a diagnosis and classification of Dystonia, CENTOGENE offers the following tests:

-- Comprehensive dystonia panel NGS panel or panel plus (see list of genes in Table 117)
+- Comprehensive dystonia panel NGS panel (see list of genes in Table 117)

-- Comprehensive dystonia panel NGS panel or panel plus + CNV which includes sequencing of the genes listed in Table 1 and additionally detection of large deletions and duplications from the NGS data
+- Comprehensive dystonia panel NGS panel + CNV which includes sequencing of the genes listed in Table 1 and additionally detection of large deletions and duplications from the NGS data

 - Comprehensive dystonia panel NGS panel genomic